 We’ve been waiting patiently and with great anticipation for the Sideshow Collectibles Poison Ivy Premium Format Figure to be released.
 This statue was beset with production delays arriving almost six months behind schedule, but we are happy to say that it’s finally shipping to customers.
-Sideshow’s Poison Ivy is a collaborative effort between Imaginary Friends Studios, a design studio based out of Singapore founded by DeviantArt artists who provided the concept artwork for this statue and Sideshow Collectibles who transformed the concept art into the final statue.
-From the moment our eyes saw the prototype photos for this piece, we fell in love with it; the pose, flowing hair, bold colors and facial expression are captivating.
+Sideshow’s Poison Ivy is a collaborative effort between Imaginary Friends Studios, a design studio based out of Singapore founded by DeviantArt artists who provided the concept artwork for this statue, and Sideshow Collectibles transformed the concept art into the final sculpture.
+From the moment our eyes saw the prototype photos for this piece, we fell in love with it; the pose, flowing hair, bold colors, and facial expression are captivating.
 Now that we have the statue in-hand, we can say with confidence that the translation from concept art to physical medium was a success.

 As mentioned in our review of the Kotobukiya Poison Ivy Bishoujo statue, Ivy’s look has transformed throughout the years from wearing a strapless swimsuit to the more revealing outfits we are now accustomed to seeing her in.
 The Sideshow interpretation of Ivy is of a costume made entirely out of leaves.

-If you are wondering why am I complaining if everything looks so good it is because I purposely left the bad part of the paint job for last.
+If you are wondering why I am complaining if everything looks so good, it is because I purposely left the lousy part of the paint job for last.
 I wanted to highlight all that is good about this statue before having to talk about the one thing that keeps it from being one of Sideshow’s best pieces to date.
 If you look at the statue as a whole, you can appreciate the craftsmanship that has gone into the sculpt and the overall paint job.
-It is when you move down to the vines that are directly sculpted on the legs that you are confronted with the hideous and sloppy paint application.
+It is when you move down to the vines that are directly carved on the legs that you are confronted with the hideous and sloppy paint application.
 The brown paint on the vines smears across Ivy’s green skin and vice-versa.
-There are certain sections on my statue where it appears an attempt was made to cover up a bad paint job with even more paint leading to the paint pooling then drying up causing bumps on the skin.
+There are certain sections on my statue where it appears an attempt was made to cover up a bad paint job with even more paint leading to the paint pooling then drying up, causing bumps on the skin.
 Stray paint blemishes abound around the vines which wrap around Ivy’s thighs.
 The artist, if you can call him or her that, didn’t even bother to follow the contours of the vines on some areas and just painted the brown vine tones directly on the skin.
 The person who painted these vines cannot be the same person who painted the rest of the statue since the other vines on the leaf-covered outfit and the base don’t exhibit these same issues.
 Some will call this the nature of the beast when it comes to hand-painted statues; I call it sloppiness.
-I can appreciate the difficulty of painting such vines and the time it takes to do them right, but considering the attention to detail that went into the other vines elsewhere on the statue, this is simply a case of someone hurrying to get the job done and fat fingering the paint job in the process.
+I can appreciate the difficulty of painting such vines and the time it takes to do them right.
+Still, considering the attention to detail that went into the other vines elsewhere on the statue, this is simply a case of someone hurrying to get the job done and fat fingering the paint job in the process.

 This product was purchased by the reviewer and was not provided by the manufacturer for this review.